mandadapu-group/parallel-swap-mc/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Csigma_%7B%5Calpha%20%5Cbeta%7D%20%3D%20%5Cfrac%7B1%7D%7B2%7D%5Cleft%28%5Csigma_%5Calpha%20&plus;%5Csigma_%5Cbeta%5Cright%29%281-%5Cvarepsilon%7C%5Csigma_%5Calpha%20-%20%5Csigma_%5Cbeta%7C%29)

 The first term in the first equation is the standard repulsive and attractive interaction.
 The second term is an even polynomial ensuring smoothness up to q-th order at the cut off radius.
+The `hoomd.swapmc.patch.polydisperse` class only supports 2nd order continuity!

 You will see in parallel-swap-mc/patch.py file that there are other pair potentials, but I haven't thoroughly tested them or haven't checked their implementation in a long time!
 So be please be aware.